theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 - Teams can be swapped by dragging the buttons to new position
 - RESET puts every stat to zero
 - SHUFFLE shuffles the teams within each league
-- RANDOMIZE randomizes all the stats based on current team position in each league, according to an algorithm that take sin account actual statistic distributions of POINTS a GOALS made in a real championship, adapted to the limits and features of the in-game mechanics.
+- RANDOMIZE randomizes all the stats based on current team position in each league, according to an algorithm that takes into account actual statistic distributions of POINTS a GOALS made in a real championship, adapted to the limits and features of the in-game mechanics.

 <img width="1229" height="719" alt="immagine" src="https://github.com/user-attachments/assets/f9f46d47-1993-49db-98bd-9341f1bdccff" />